bram2w/baserow/docs/technical/undo-redo-guide.md

 need three pieces of information:

 1. The user triggering the undo/redo, so we can check if they still have permissions to undo/redo the action.
-For example a user might be redoing a deletion of a group, but if they have been banned from the group in the meantime they should be prevented from redoing.
+For example a user might be redoing a deletion of a workspace, but if they have been banned from the workspace in the meantime they should be prevented from redoing.
 2. A `client session id`.
 Every time a user does an action in Baserow we check the `ClientSessionId` header.
 If set we associate the action with that `ClientSessionId`.